MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-report-lifecycle-datasets.md

    ![Screenshot that shows publishing succeeded.](media/desktop-report-lifecycle-datasets/report-lifecycle_07.png)

 1. Now that your report with its dataset is in the Power BI service, you can *promote* it, or attest to its quality and reliability.
 You can also request for the report to be *certified* by a central authority in your Power BI tenant.
-With either of these endorsements, your dataset appears at the top of the list when people are looking for datasets.
 For more information, see [Endorse your content](../collaborate-share/service-endorse-content.md).

 1. The last step is to set Build permission in the Power BI service for the dataset the report is based on.
 Build permission determines who can see and use your dataset.
 You can set Build permission in the workspace itself, or when you share an app from the workspace.
 For more information, see [Build permission for shared datasets](service-datasets-build-permissions.md).